-A: If you have concerns about your Winter/Spring 2020 holiday, please get in touch to discuss your options.
+A: If you have concerns about your 2021 holiday, please get in touch to discuss your options.

 If you are due to travel imminently, and there are no restrictions or advice against travel, but choose not to travel, it is highly unlikely that you will be able to claim any cancellation charge on your insurance as there isn’t normally cover for disinclination to travel but you should check the terms of your insurance policy.